noblegasses/Roco222/Motor.md

 ### **Encoder**

 the encoder disk followed a fairly budget, yet effective option, simply it is a small cardboard disk, cut from a pizza box, with a hole in the center the size of the motor shaft, and a notch in it.
 For the electronic side of the encoder we followed the schematics provided.
 Although it didn't nessisarily cause a problem I thought it was weird that the cathode and anode for the phototranistor were opposite length of the LED, but other than that it was pretty straight forward.
-We drilled a hole into the mount to fit the en coder.
+We drilled a hole into the mount to fit the encoder.

 ### **Photos**